 Additionally, over at Volcano Bay, there are now six slides that greet EPA goers.
 You can find the whole list over at our complete guide to EPA.

 Florida-resident limited-time offers

 Universal has a new limited-time offering for Sunshine State dwellers: four-day tickets to both Universal Studios Florida and Islands of Adventure for less than $42 a day (not including tax, of course).
 Those four days don’t have to be consecutive, but keep in mind that you have to use ’em up by June 28, 2018, when the deal ends.
 You can purchase your special passes here.

 And as if that weren’t enough, the company has a second promo currently going on, which has residents buying a one-day park-to-park ticket and getting a second day free.
-As above, the two dates don’t have to be consecutive, but they do have to be used by June 28; unlike with the previous offer, there’s also one last stipulation: a valid UPC code from a 12-ounce can of Sprite or Fanta Orange is required at the time of purchase.
+As above, the two dates don’t have to be consecutive, but they do have to be purchased by July 31, 2018 and used by August 1.
+Finally, unlike with the previous offer, there’s one last stipulation: a valid UPC code from a 12-ounce can of Sprite or Fanta Orange is required at the time of purchase.

 My Universal Photos

 Universal’s Photo Connect program has been rebranded to My Universal Photos, and our guide has been updated.

 Holy massive HHN update, Batman!
 On June 7, Universal opened the mini-floodgates and let loose a whole slew of announcements: for the first time ever, there will be 10 houses; three of this year’s five scare zones (all the original-concept ones) were revealed; a retro ’80s theme will run through the whole event; and the sole stage show will be Academy of Villains (which means no replacement for Bill & Ted’s Excellent Halloween Adventure).
 You can catch up on everything in our complete guide.